state-alchemists/zrb/README.md

     - `_args`: Shell argument when the task is invoked.
     - `_task`: Reference to the current task.
 - You can access the built-in command groups by importing `zrb.builtin_group`.
-- Zrb uses flat-command-structure since it is more ergonomic.
-For example, `zrb get pod` is preferable than `zrb pod get`.

 # For contributors